 Sec.
 26. Intellectual Property Rights.
 CONTRACTOR agrees, on its behalf and on behalf of its employees and agents, that it will promptly communicate and disclose to CITY all computer programs, documentation, software and other copyrightable works ("copyrightable works") conceived, reduced to practice or made by CONTRACTOR or its agents, whether solely or jointly with others, during the term of this Contract resulting from or related to any work CONTRACTOR or its agents may do on behalf of CITY or at its request.
-All inventions and copyrightable works that CONTRACTOR is obligated to disclose shall be and remain in the public domain; The CITY, along with other city and county governments throughout the region, will have shared and equitable access.
+All inventions and copyrightable works that CONTRACTOR is obligated to disclose shall be and remain entirely the property of CITY.
+It is agreed that all inventions and copyrightable works are works made for hire and shall be the exclusive property of CITY.
+CONTRACTOR hereby assigns to CITY any rights it may have in such copyrightable works.
+CONTRACTOR shall cooperate with CITY in obtaining any copyrights or patents.